wenwei202/caffe/README.md

 # ABOUT

+This branch is merged to [master](https://github.com/wenwei202/caffe), and maybe out-of-date.

 This is a branch working on low-rank deep neural networks for faster evaluation.
+Related work is accepted in ICCV 2017.

 ## Paper